grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 to your specific database credentials everything is just working smoothly.

 <strong>Notice:</strong> Grocery CRUD Enterprise is a framework agnostic library.
 That simply means that it doesn't matter which framework you are using and it doesn't matter the architecture you are using.
 This tutorial is taking some architecture decisions basically for you.
 If you need to have the full freedom of what structure to choose we are suggesting to see the full installation guide <a href="/docs/grocery-crud-enterprise-installation">here</a>.

+## New project with Grocery CRUD and Codeigniter 4